puppetlabs/trapperkeeper-webserver-jetty9/doc/jetty-config.md

 ~~~~
 (number of "acceptor-threads" for each port) +
 (number of "selector-threads" for each port) +
+(number of "reserved-threads" for each port) +
-1 "worker" thread
+2 "worker" threads
 ~~~~

-For example, if an _unencrypted_ port with 2 `acceptor-threads` and 3 `selector-threads` and an _encrypted_ port with 4 `acceptor-threads` and 5 `selector-threads` were configured with the webserver, the webserver would require that a minimum value of 15 (2 + 3 + 4 + 5 + 1) be used for the
+Reserved threads are unconfigurable and default to the minimum of the number of virtual cores or `max-threads` divided by 10, with a minimum of one thread allocated.

+Because reserved threads (and if not explicitly configured, selector threads) scale with max-threads, lowering the max-threads will cause fewer resources to be allocated to handling reqeusts on each port down to a threshold calculable by the forumalas above.

-`max-threads` setting.
-If the configured value for `max-threads` is less than the minimum required value, server startup will fail with an `IllegalStateException`, with a message containing the words "insufficient threads".
+If the configured value for `max-threads` is less than the minimum required value, server startup will fail with an `IllegalStateException`, with a message containing the words "Insufficient configured threads".

 Note that each web request must be processed on a "worker" thread which is separate from the acceptor and selector threads.
 "1" is the minimum number of